ANZ – Still Australia’s biggest lender to dirty fossil fuels

 Has ANZ fulfilled its commitments on two degrees?

-Towards the end of 2015, ANZ publicly committed to taking action to support the international aim of limiting global warming to less than 2°C above pre-industrial levels.
-But as the scorecard shows, the bank’s recent activity has been completely inconsistent with that commitment.
+In late 2015, ANZ publicly committed to taking action to support the international aim of limiting global warming to less than 2°C above pre-industrial levels.
+But as our latest 2°C scorecard shows, the bank’s recent activity brazenly flouts that commitment.

 A two degree warming limit gives us a very strict carbon budget to work within, meaning 80% of known fossil fuel reserves must stay underground if we are to have even a 75% chance of not exceeding the limit.

 What does this mean for ANZ?
-Well the obvious place to start would be a policy excluding new investments that expand the fossil fuel industry.
-Beyond this, the bank must commit to to actively managing down its exposure to fossil fuels, and become coal-free in five years.
+An obvious start would be a policy excluding any new investments that expand the fossil fuel industry.
+Beyond this, the bank must commit to actively managing down its exposure to fossil fuels, and become coal-free in five years.

 GOT AN ANZ HOME LOAN?